Contractor (1099) vs Employee (W2) in L&I Claims

 Independent Contractor

 Independent contractors are independent workers with autonomy and flexibility hired to perform a specific limited task.
-They usually have their own tools and their own company.
+They usually have their own tools and company.
 They are not controlled by an employer.
 When they are done with their tasks, they get paid for the work completed but do not receive benefits such as health insurance and paid time off.
 They pay their own income taxes after receiving a 1099.
-They are responsible to pay their own state and local taxes, Social Security, Medicare , and vacation.
+They are responsible for paying their own state and local taxes, Social Security, Medicare, and vacation.

 Employee